What is the DIN Internship Program?

 - Be an Australian citizen or permanent resident with a long-term commitment to stay in Australia.

-- Be able to commit to the 3-month internship
+- Be able to commit to the 3-month internship.

 When will the internship start?